Paleo Foundation

 Food Programs Make It Hard for Parents to Pack Alternative Lunches

-I’m sorry I gave you such a hard time about sending your child to our childcare center with gluten and dairy free lunches, Amino acid supplements, and halal meals that needed heating or your child with special needs wouldn’t eat.
-I’m sorry that I wouldn’t allow you to share those home-made date brownies with the class to celebrate your child’s birthday.
+Dear Healthy Parents, I’m sorry I gave you such a hard time about sending your child to our childcare center with gluten and dairy-free lunches, Amino acid supplements, and halal meals that needed heating or your child with special needs wouldn’t eat.
+I’m sorry that I wouldn’t allow you to share those homemade date brownies with the class to celebrate your child’s birthday.
 I could have been more understanding when you threw those cupcakes in the teacher’s face, but she was only trying to follow the rules.
 We were all just trying to follow the rules.
-I didn’t understand the health benefits you were fighting for, I didn’t truly understand the disrespect I was showing for your families’ values, and I couldn’t figure out how to balance my legal responsibilities and budget with your needs.
+I didn’t understand the health benefits you were fighting for, I didn’t truly understand the disrespect I was showing for your family’s values, and I couldn’t figure out how to balance my legal responsibilities and budget with your needs.
 Your child should have come first.
 Now that I have a child who gets asthma from dairy and headaches from gluten, I get that.
 If I could go back, I’d do it all differently.

-A Previous Childcare Director, but first a Mother
+Sincerely, A Previous Childcare Director, but first a Mother

 Fall is Here